Hymn (In Memoriam Alexei Navalny)

 – Neil and Chris

-It consists of just six succinct A-B-C-B quatrains, all but the last beginning "Free Russia / Let Russia [or, in one instance, "Russians"] be free."
-The equally simple instrumentation consists primarily of piano, unobtrusively supported by synth strings, a single cymbal flourish (between the fifth and sixth verses), bass pedal (likely synthesized), and what sounds like their Neilotron—a digital variation on a mellotron that employs Neil's "ah" vocals—though good old-fashioned multitracked background vocals by Neil are possible.
+The original version consists of just six succinct A-B-C-B quatrains, all but the last beginning "Free Russia / Let Russia [or, in one instance, "Russians"] be free."
+The equally simple instrumentation consists primarily of piano, unobtrusively supported by synth strings, a single cymbal flourish (between the fifth and sixth verses), bass pedal (likely synthesized), and what sounds like their Neilatron—a digital variation on a mellotron that employs Neil's "ah" vocals—though good old-fashioned multitracked background vocals by Neil are possible.

 Annotations